-Section 28.1.(a) The Senate Appropriations Committee Report on the Continuation, Expansion, and Capital Budgets, dated June 21, 2000, which was distributed in the Senate and used to explain this act, shall indicate action by the General Assembly on this act and shall therefore be used to construe this act, as provided in G.S.
+Section 28.1.(a) The Joint Conference Committee Report on the Continuation, Expansion and Capital Budgets, dated June 30, 2000, which was distributed in the Senate and House of Representatives used to explain this act, shall indicate action by the General Assembly on this act and shall therefore be used to construe this act, as provided in G.S.
 143-15 of the Executive Budget Act, and for these purposes shall be considered a part of this act and as such shall be printed as a part of the Session Laws.